Builder Of Controversial Keystone XL Pipeline Says It's Moving Forward

 The group launched an online petition before today's announcement that urged the company to stop all construction on the pipeline.
 TC Energy says it's taking the pandemic into account.

-"During construction, we will continue to take guidance from all levels of government and health authorities to determine the most proactive and responsible actions in order to ensure the safety of our crews and community members during the current COVID-19 situation," says Russ Girling, President and CEO of TC Energy.
+"During construction, we will continue to take guidance from all levels of government and health authorities to determine the most proactive and responsible actions in order to ensure the safety of our crews and community members during the current COVID-19 situation," says Russ Girling, president and CEO of TC Energy.

 Girling thanked politicians who helped move the project forward.
 He specifically mentioned President Trump, who restarted the Keystone XL approval process shortly after taking office in 2017.

-Former President Obama had blocked construction in 2015 citing environmental concerns.
+Former President Barack Obama had blocked construction in 2015, citing environmental concerns.
 As NPR reported in 2015, the kind of oil the pipeline would transport comes out of the ground as a thick, gooey substance that has to be processed with heat.
 That means it emits more greenhouse gasses than traditional oil drilling.

 Girling also thanked Alberta Premier Jason Kenney.
-As part of today's announcement the Alberta government says it is investing about $1.1 billion dollars (C$1.5 billion) in the project, which the company says will cover construction costs through 2020.
+As part of today's announcement, the Alberta government says it is investing about $1.1 billion (C$1.5 billion) in the project, which the company says will cover construction costs through 2020.
 Alberta's government also is giving the company a $4.2 billion (C$6 billion) loan guarantee in 2021.

 "We cannot wait for the end of the pandemic and the global recession to act.
-There are steps we must make now to build our future focused on jobs, the economy, and pipelines," says Kenney.
+There are steps we must make now to build our future focused on jobs, the economy and pipelines," Kenney says.

 Key decision comes amid an epic oil glut